Council District 2

 Indefinite Closure of 200 South Between Montgomery Street and Approximately 1640 West

-The Council is considering closing a portion of 200 S between Montgomery Street (1595 W) and 1640 W. as part of creating a new Railroad Quiet Zone.
+On May 19, the Council adopted an ordinance closing a portion of 200 S between Montgomery Street (1595 W) and 1640 W. as part of creating a new Railroad Quiet Zone.

 For project questions, please reach out to Delfia Valenzuela by emailing [email protected] or calling 801-535-6666